Parent Advice On Starting The College Search

 - College Navigator is a great place to start.
 This federal website contains valuable data on the nation’s colleges and universities.

 - Another good website is College Results online to tell you about graduation rates.
 Find out more about how to use College Results Online to research colleges.

-Begin with basic questions to narrow in on some answers before embarking on the search process.
+Begin with basic questions in order to narrow in on some answers before embarking on the search process.